pbalduino/menios/docs/architecture/file_descriptors.md

   are pushed into stdin so user processes can `read()` them.
 A dedicated `/dev/input/kbd` character device exposes timestamped key events for applications that need structured input rather than raw bytes.
+- **Character device registry** – Issue #170 introduced `char_device_register()`
+  so `/dev` nodes such as `/dev/tty0`, `/dev/console`, `/dev/ttyS0`,
+  `/dev/input/kbd`, `/dev/fb/0`, and the new `/dev/vga/0` are all resolved
+  through a common open path.
+Kernel subsystems provide an open callback and the registry validates access modes before handing back a `file_t`.
+This keeps the filesystem, syscalls, and device drivers decoupled while matching traditional Unix semantics.
 - **Syscall surface** – the dispatcher wires up `read`, `write`, `close`, `dup`, `dup2`, `fcntl`, and `pipe`.
 Kernel helpers validate descriptors and translate return codes into errno values for userspace.